silentpete/vagrant-box-process-centos/README.md

     ```
     vagrant package --base <name of the virtual box> --output <name of file>
     ```
-    > you should now have a package.box file in your directory
+    > you should now have a package.box file in your directory or whatever you named it

 # TESTING
 To test the box, pretend you are a new user of Vagrant (be daring and delete your centos7 VM first) and give it a shot: